Delaware Constitution of 1792

 The Delaware Constitution of 1792 was the second governing document for Delaware state government.
 The Constitution was in effect from its adoption, on June 12, 1792, until it was replaced, on December 2, 1831, by a new Constitution.

+The Constitution is known for establishing the Delaware Court of Chancery, the world preeminent business court.

 Members of the Delaware Constitutional Convention of 1792.
 The Convention convened in 1792 and adjourned June 12, 1792.